Tests – what are they good for?

 these results.
 They inspire fear or caution where it

 is not always warranted.
-MRIs like this blur the
+MRIs like this confuse the

 proper treatment plan.
 They cost quite a bit.

-Poulin Chiropractic of Herndon and Ashburn carefully evaluates the need for
+Poulin Chiropractic of Herndon and Ashburn carefully weighs the need for

 MRI in the Ashburn chiropractic treatment plan of Ashburn